verrazzano/docs/content/en/docs/uninstall/backup/opensearch.md

     ```

-3. Velero requires a secret to communicate to the S3 compatible object store.
-Hence, we create a `backup-secret.txt` file, which has the object store credentials.
+3. Velero requires a secret to communicate with the S3 compatible object store, so we create a `backup-secret.txt` file, which has the object store credentials.

    ```backup-secret.txt
    [default]